|

 arrangements

-The pension market in the UK is complex and provides for individuals,
+The pension market in the UK is still complex and provides for individuals,

 includes pension arrangements that are active for existing

-members but closed to new business as they have been superceded
+members but closed to new business due to costs or have been superceded

 make extra payments to enhance retirement benefits.
 This can